 Is there funding available for non-resident supplemental tuition (NRST)?

-Students at the University of California, Davis who are not California residents, are required to pay NRST.
+Students at UC Davis who are not California residents are required to pay NRST.
 For international and non-California students, NRST often poses the greatest financial difficulty.
 For international students there is a reduction in NRST following advancement to candidacy for the PhD degree (after completing the qualifying exam).
 US citizens and permanent residents often become California residents after one year of study.

 Domestic students (US citizens and permanent residents) may be eligible for California residency after one year if certain requirements are met.
 After residency is established, a student is no longer required to pay non-resident supplemental tuition.
-All students, regardless of residency status, pay educational fees.
 All questions regarding California residency must be directed to the Residency Deputy in the Office of the Registrar.
 For information, visit: https://registrar.ucdavis.edu/Tuition/residence

 I’d like to visit the department before I apply, how can I make arrangements?